 This project is currently in need of a volunteer.
-If you have interest in being involved please contact the extension office
+If you have interest in being involved, please contact the extension office.
+If you have any questions about this project or the guidelines, please contact the extension office for assistance.

 - Level 1-Giddy Up and Go

 - Level 2-Head, Heart, and Hooves

 - Level 3-Stable Relationships

 - Level 4-Riding the Range